On April 29th 2026 a high severity local privilege escalation vulnerability was publicly disclosed for multiple Linux distributions.

 Mitigation

-Check if the AEAD module is loadable:
+Check whether the AEAD module is loadable on your system:

 grep CONFIG_CRYPTO_USER_API /boot/config-$(uname -r)